scottish-government-design-system/designsystem.gov.scot/styles/typography/index.md

 ### Numbered list

 Use numbered lists instead of bulleted lists when the order of the items is important.
 You do not need to use a lead-in line for numbered lists.
-Items in a numbered list should end in a full stop because each should be a complete sentence.
+Items in a numbered list should end in a full stop, because each one should be a complete sentence.

 {% include example-frame.html name="list-numbered" %}

-### Contents list

-A contents list might be used as a navigation aid at the top of each page in a set of related pages, such as in a "guide" format.
-It allows the user to identify their current position in the group of pages and to navigate between them.

-{% include example-frame.html name="list-contents" %}